quantum-tinkerer/MeanFi/DESIGN.md

   energy contraction.
 Observables and SCF use these same operations.
 - `DensityCoordinates` describes entry addresses; slices are derived from them.
-  `DensityResult` exposes computed values, optional entry errors, and physical metadata.
+  `DensityResult` exposes computed values, optional entry errors, and physical metadata, including evaluation temperature.
+Model-based results retain known internal energy, shared by selected views and energy helpers.
 Its immutable payload is private.
 Missing entries are unknown.
   Only internal constrained reconstruction assembles incomplete blocks with zeros.
 - `space/` builds one compact representation of Hermiticity and pairing antisymmetry.
 General spatial constraints materialize that same representation as a basis and reduce it further.
 The common path has linear storage.
+- A Model owns temperature and filling; calls with a Model cannot override them.
+Use a replaced Model to change physical inputs.
+All method settings are keyword-only and all integration methods return `IntegrationInfo`.
 - `density/problem.py` resolves integration defaults and compatibility once.
   Its prepared sparse coordinate pattern survives Hamiltonian updates in SCF.
 - `scf/problem.py` evaluates the physical self-consistency map.
 One evaluation